 Embark on an 8-day cruise on the Galileo and discover the wonders of Antiquity and Byzantium around the coast of the Peloponnese.
 Leap back into ancient history to amaze you and rich cultural diversity to intrigue you.
-With the guidance and knowledge of an experienced lecturer and guide, get to know the famous ancient theater of Epidaurus, the Tomb of Agamemnon, and the Mycenae burial complex, as well as the famous Delphi.
+With the guidance and knowledge of an experienced lecturer and guide, get to know the famous ancient theater of Epidaurus, the Tomb of Agamemnon, the Mycenae burial complex, and the famous Delphi.
 Visit historic and picturesque cities such as Nafplion and Monemvasia, Gythion, and Pylos.

 Highlights